D&I intern spotlight: Summer 2018

 What advice would you give to students considering Leidos for employment?

-Orubele: Don’t be afraid to verbalize your ideas and listen to the applause for the smallest time possible – then then get back to work!
+Orubele: Don’t be afraid to verbalize your ideas and listen to the applause for the smallest time possible – then get back to work!

 Gonzalez-Aguilar: That they should definitely apply if they are looking for fun and challenging work, and looking to earn some professional experience to develop their careers.